BioRodney/keystone-cloudinary-s3-proxy/README.md

 # keystone-cloudinary-s3-proxy
-Proxy between keystone and cloudinary that transfers more info
+Proxy between keystone and Cloudinary that also uploads and downloads to S3 Use this instead of the cloudinary npm package in keystone